Apple finally gets Cupertino’s permission to occupy parts of Apple Park spaceship building

 At that event, CEO Tim Cook acknowledged the delay and said: “We’ll start moving into Apple Park later this year.
 Of course, such a large move, it’s really more of a process, and the first step is the opening today of the Steve Jobs Theater.”
 In November, the company received a temporary permit for its R&D North building, though it’s still awaiting one for R&D South.

 It’s no surprise, of course, that such a massive and complicated projected would face some delays.
 It would be rare in the construction world for any large-scale project to land on time.
-Apple’s exacting demands on the design no doubt added to the challenges here.
+Apple’s exacting design demands no doubt added to the challenges here.

-Still, it also means that Apple is largely at the front-end of the massive logistics challenge of relocating 12,000 employees in the Bay Area.
-That’s naturally bound to cause some disruption, and the question is to what degree that can be minimized.
+Still, it also means that Apple is facing the massive logistics challenge of relocating 12,000 employees in the Bay Area.
+That’s naturally bound to cause some disruption, and the question is only to what degree that can be minimized.
 Disruptions may also include ongoing work in the building.

 In an email, Salvador explained that temporary occupancy permits have a “list of exclusions” that still place some limits on how the space can be used.